Blue Ridge Conduit Installation: Phase II

 Contact: Michael Charles - Community Communications Officer

-The contractor is currently working on 24th Avenue NW, heading northwest.
+The contractor is currently working on 24th Avenue NW for the next two weeks.

 Customers can experience some noise due to heavy equipment from the hours of 7 a.m. to 6 p.m.
 Seattle City Light has received a noise variance permit to work under these hours.